XIU2/TrackersListCollection/README.md

 > BEST Tracker list is relatively more stable, concise.
 > ALL Tracker list is more in number and theoretically better.
-> **The number of Tracker does not affect the operation of the BT software, so I recommend using the `complete list` to maximize the download speed !**
+> **The number of Tracker does not affect the operation of the BT software, so I recommend using the `ALL Tracker list` to maximize the download speed !**

 * **BEST Tracker list:** (79 trackers)
  ***https://trackerslist.com/best.txt***